-GCP markers (if applicable): use physical markers whose shape, size, color, pattern and material have been approved by Sitemark in writing prior to the Operation;
+GCP markers (if applicable): use physical markers whose shape, size, color, pattern, and material have been approved by Sitemark in writing before the Operation;

 In general, 5 GCP markers must be placed before takeoff.
 One in each corner and one in the middle;

-The Pilot shall, at the end of the Operation, deliver the coordinates measurements of the GCPs to Sitemark.
+At the end of the Operation, the Pilot shall deliver the coordinates measurements of the GCPs to Sitemark.

 b) In case the Ground Control Points will be placed and measured by a 3rd Party: